mariorod98/ObsidianVault/🌱 Seedbox/iOS Project.md

 A scene is similar to a layout in Android.
 It is assigned to a specific controller.
 The controller it is assigned to can be modified in its properties in `CustomClass->Class`.

 If a scene has an entry point, then the app can be launched through that scene.

+## How to bind a scene element to a ViewController
+1. Divide Xcode in two panels to have the view and the controller sied to sied
+2. Select the element and drag to the position in the code where you want to create the variable
+3. Give a name to the variable.
+It must be follow the syntax: nameType.

 ## References

 ---